 Hypnotherapy is often considered to be a brief therapy, and can resolve many issues in as little as 1 or 2 sessions, however usually we are looking at between 4–6 sessions for most issues.
 At Alternatives, we adopt a solution-focussed approach to therapy, which includes developing a positive mindset, and a belief that you already have the answers within you.

 For it to work effectively, the client and the therapist form a therapeutic relationship.
-This means we work together; we have an open and honest dialog; we feel comfortable with each other and we work towards a specific outcome or goal.
+This means they work together; they have an open and honest dialog; they feel comfortable with each other and we work towards a specific outcome or goal.

 Hypnotherapy is a collaborative process that includes carefully crafted suggestions that work in harmony with the goal of therapy.
 Each experience is unique as it is tailor-made to suit the individual.
 A good hypnotherapist does not adhere to the “one-size-fits-all” approach and will form a treatment plan in accordance with the client’s needs and the issue presented, encouraging a flexible open mind and a positive orientation.